Lusanco/PalitasPR/backend/api_documentation/promo-request.md

 ### Description

-This route allows the frontend to create a new promotion or request and upload a picture for it.
+This route allows frontend to create a new promotion or request and upload a picture for it.

 ### Request Body